 Steven Hardy, MA, MT-BC

-Hummingbird Project Manager – San Francisco and San Mateo Counties
+Manager of Hummingbird Project Services – San Francisco and San Mateo Counties

 Originally from New England, Steve has enjoyed a career in Aging Services in the Bay Area for more than 20 years.
 As a child, Steve was always excited to visit his grandparents and enjoy the warmth and connection he felt in their home.
 There was a sense of unconditional love, wisdom, and appreciation when he was in the presence of older adults.
 In his educational pursuits, Steve combined an interest in music/vocal performance with a deep desire to understand human relationships and received degrees in both Psychology and the Expressive Therapies.
 One of Steve’s favorite experiences was directing a performance of the musical Carousel in a large retirement/memory care community.
 He has seen how engaging in artistic endeavors and creative processes brings passion and joy to the people he has served.
 Steve has particularly enjoyed being an engaged collaborator, coach, therapist, and mentor in the areas of Aging, Human Services, and Memory Care/Dementia Program Development.